jab/bidict/README.rst

 You can search through
 `existing issues <https://github.com/jab/bidict/issues>`__
 before creating a new one
-in case your issue has been adressed already.
+in case your issue has been addressed already.

 Enterprise Support